The quick and easy way to pull together a beautiful fresh-fruit tart.

 If using bananas: juice of 1 lemon

 1. Preheat oven to 425 degrees with the oven rack in the middle position.
 Remove the puff pastry from its packaging and lay it flat on a lightly floured surface.
 Very lightly roll the pastry just to flatten the fold marks.
 (If using a standard American rolling pin with handles, the weight of the pin is probably enough without you needing to press down.
-If using a lighter-weight French pin, very gentle pressure may be needed.)
+If using a lighter-weight French-style pin, very gentle pressure may be needed.
+See notes for rolling pin options.)
 The less pressure you apply, the more light and flaky layers you'll get in the finished tart.
 Transfer the pastry to a parchment-lined baking sheet and use a knife or pastry scraper to trim uneven edges, creating a uniform rectangle.

-2. Use a sharp knife (not-serrated) to mark a 1-inch border all the way around the rectangle (see pictures on this page).
+2. Use a sharp (not serrated) knife to mark a 1-inch border all the way around the rectangle (see pictures here).
 To do this, just drag the sharp edge of the knife along the length of the pastry in each direction, allowing it to cut through just the top layer or two and no deeper.
 Use the tines of a fork to prick the middle section of the pastry all over.

 3. Sprinkle the sugar around the edges of the pastry.
 Bake for 12 minutes, then turn the oven temperature down to 350 degrees and bake for another 10-15 minutes, until puffed and golden brown.
 When cooked through, the pastry will remain puffed when removed from the oven and will not deflate.
 Cool briefly, then slide onto a rack to cool completely.